-A person or entity that meets the definition of an associated entity must register with the AEC before the end of 90 days after becoming required to be registered.
+A person or entity that meets the requirements for registration as an associated entity must register with the AEC before the end of 90 days after becoming required to be registered.

 An Application for Registration as an Associated Entity form is available on the AEC website.